izola1/htttp_notification_system/README.md

 # INSTALLATION
 Clone the repository on to your local machine
-# RUNNING THE SERVER
+# RUNNING THE SERVERS
-node pubServer/n
+node pubServer

+Clone this repository in your folder of choice cd to that folder and run npm i
+To start the script run npm run start:dev
+It would be up and running on port 5555

 node SubServerA
 node SubServerB
 # ENDPOINTS